 Chance of Getting RA Funding From PhD Supervisors

 After reviewing a list of PhD supervisors matched to your research interests, the next step is to evaluate your chances of securing funded positions before reaching out.
-At Applyindex, we estimate your likelihood of receiving RA funding from specific supervisors, helping you focus your efforts more strategically.
+Our algorithms estimate your likelihood of receiving RA funding from specific supervisors, helping you focus your efforts more strategically.
 The screenshot below illustrates how our algorithm calculates these probabilities.
 By hovering over the chance range, you can view a detailed estimate in a tooltip.
 For example, in the yellow-highlighted case, if the supervisor has an available PhD position in their research group, your chance of receiving research assistantship (RA) funding is 65–69%.

-Find PhD Supervisors with Active Grants
+Find a PhD Supervisors with Active Grants

-Now that you have identified PhD supervisors aligned with your research interests and reviewed your chances of securing funding, you can further narrow the list by focusing on those with active research grants.
-When you set out to find PhD supervisor opportunities, targeting professors with ongoing grants or budgets often leads to more promising responses.
+Now that you have identified PhD supervisors aligned with your research interests and reviewed your chances of securing funding, you can further narrow the list by focusing on those with active grants.
+When you set out to find PhD supervisors, targeting professors with ongoing grants or budgets often leads to more promising responses.
 These supervisors are more likely to provide RA-funded positions since they have already secured financial resources.
-To make this process easier, we have introduced a special badge that highlights supervisors with active research grants.
-This badge and the associated grant details are available exclusively to premium members.
+To make this process easier, we have introduced a special AG badge that highlights supervisors with active research grants.
+This AG badge and the associated grant details are available exclusively to premium members.
 The badge looks like this:

 Remove Irrelevant Supervisors

 After reviewing a PhD supervisor’s profile more deeply by opening it, you may realize that the supervisor or their active grants are not fully aligned with your research interests and background.
 In some cases, research interests can overlap across different fields or disciplines.
 For example, epidemiology is relevant in both medicine and plant pathology.
 Similarly, biochemistry applies to both biology and chemistry, but these are broad fields, and supervisors from one discipline may not necessarily be relevant to applicants from the other.
-As a result, you might occasionally find supervisors appearing in your profile who aren’t a good fit for your specific focus.
+As a result, you might occasionally find PhD supervisors appearing in your profile who aren’t a good fit for your specific focus.
 You can easily remove these supervisors by clicking the eye-like icon in the screenshot below.

-What You See Inside PhD Supervisor Profiles
+What You See Within PhD Supervisor Profiles

-Finding the right supervisor is one of the most decisive steps in your PhD journey, and Applyindex provides the tools to make this process clear and efficient.
+Finding the right supervisor is one of the most decisive steps in your PhD journey, and we provide useful tools to make this process clear and efficient.
 Whether you want to explore supervisor profiles, review active grants, or evaluate your RA funding chances, everything is organized in one place to support informed decisions.
 With Applyindex, you can not only find PhD supervisor opportunities that match your research interests but also build a prioritized contact list that maximizes your chances of securing funding.
 By using our database and algorithms, you will confidently find PhD supervisor matches who are both relevant and accessible.

 Frequently Asked Questions (FAQs)